desmos-labs/introduction/readme.md

 Desmos has an initiative to build an ecosystem of decentralized social networks.
 We advocate for a new business model and a new mindset of social networking.

+## Solutions - An Oveview

 ## Desmos

 The name Desmos was inspired from Ancient Greek desmós (δεσμός) which means “bond, relationship”.
-We use Desmos for both the names of the blockchain and its staking tokens.
+We use Desmos for both the names of the blockchain and its native staking token.

 ### Desmos as a chain